jacoblee93/langsmith-rest-experiments/README.md

 This repo shows how to record experiments for your LLM apps using LangSmith's REST API directly.
 It is agnostic of your eval runner, and only requires raw inputs and outputs.

-It is implemented in Python, but the actual language-specific components are quite lightweight - only a `for` loop in [`runner.py`](/runner.py) and a few methods in [`rest.py`](/rest.py).
+It is implemented in Python, but the actual language-specific components are quite lightweight - only a `for` loop in [`runner.py`](/runner.py) and a few HTTP calls in [`rest.py`](/rest.py).
 This minimizes the amount of surface area needed when porting to other languages.

 ![](/static/img/rest-experiment.gif)